narayananvenk/react-native-paypal/README.md

 ##Setup:

 1. [Android setup](/docs/android-setup.md)
+2. import Paypal from "react-native-paypal";

 ##Methods:

 1. configure(&lt;params object&gt;)

 	Configure Paypal for single payment.
+Call this only once in your application.

 	<table>
 		<tr>